hextriclosan/rusty-jvm/docs/method_handle_trace.md

 # Tracing Method Handles in Rusty JVM

-These properties are internal debugging flags for the Java implementation of [Dynamically Typed Languages][Dynamically Typed Languages].
+These properties are internal debugging flags for the Java implementation of [Dynamically Typed Languages].

 ### Tracing properties